escaroda/goya1746/README.md

 - optional JST connectors for DC input and LED,
 - a **plastic** DC input jack wired for center negative.

 This pedal provides two output options: Guitar Out and Power Out.
-In most cases, you won’t need to wire both.
+In most cases, you won't need to wire both.
 If the pedal is used at the end of a signal chain (similar to a real amplifier), Power Out is the preferred choice.
 Power Out is a low-impedance, line-level signal, so it can be safely connected to standard line inputs, such as those on audio interface.
 Guitar Out is a traditional high-impedance output suitable for connecting to other pedals or amp inputs.

 *For ICs and other essential components, use reputable suppliers only.
 Avoid sources like eBay or AliExpress, as counterfeit or unreliable parts are widespread on those platforms and may cause malfunction or failure.*